Cominotto

 RegionGozoLocal councilGħajnsielemDemographicsPopulation0

-Cominotto (Maltese: Kemmunett), sometimes referred to as Cominetto, is an uninhabited Mediterranean island off the northern coast of the island of Gozo, Malta.[1][2][3]
+Cominotto (Maltese: Kemmunett), sometimes referred to as Cominetto, is an uninhabited Mediterranean island off the northern coast of Gozo, Malta.
 It is located near the larger island of Comino and is part of the Maltese archipelago.
-Measuring 0.25 square kilometres (0.10 sq mi) in area, it is the largest uninhabited island of Malta.
-Cominotto lies 100 metres (328 feet) to the north-west of Comino.
-The island has multiple tourist attractions.
+Measuring 0.25 square kilometres (0.10 sq mi) in area, it is the largest uninhabited island in Malta.

 Geography

-Cominotto covers an area of approximately 2.5 hectares (6.2 acres), and is characterized by its rugged coastline and rocky terrain.
-Between Comino and Cominotto, lies the Blue Lagoon, popular among snorkelers.[4]
-Despite its small size, Cominotto has a diverse range of wildlife, including several species of seabirds that inhabit the island's cliffs.
-Due to its ecological importance, Cominotto is part of a protected area.
+Cominotto covers an area of approximately 2.5 hectares (6.2 acres) and is characterized by its rugged coastline and rocky terrain.
+Despite its small size, Cominotto has a diverse range of wildlife, including several species of seabirds and predatory rats.[1]
+In between Cominotto and neighboring island Comino lies the Blue Lagoon, a popular destination for tourists in the Maltese archipelago.[2]
+Due to its ecological importance, Cominotto is part of a Special Protection Area.[3]

 History

-Cominotto has a long history, dating back to ancient times when it was used by the Romans, as a hunting ground.
-In more recent centuries, the island has been primarily uninhabited.
+Cominotto was used by the Romans as a hunting ground.
+In more recent centuries, the island has been primarily uninhabited.[citation needed]

 See also